ThomsAlexander23/ThomsAlexander23/README.md

 <h1 align="center">Welcome, I'm Alex</h1>
 <img src= "https://github.com/ThomsAlexander23/ThomsAlexander23/blob/main/images/gitProfile.png">

-<h3>I'm a full-stack developer in training at CodeUp, with a background in genetics</h3>
+<h3>I'm a full-stack developer opne to work, with a background in genetics</h3>
 <ul>
-  <li>I'm currently finishing a full-stack spring application called WorkUp</li>
+  <li>I'm currently diving into React and Node with a goal of profieciency in the MERN Stack</li>
   <li>I'm looking to collaborate on science related or more specifically genetics software teams</li>
-  <li>Ask me about my recent work, job offers, and/or CodeUp experience thus far</li>
+  <li>Ask me about my recent work, job offers, and/or CodeUp experience</li>
   <li>Reach me at <a href="https://www.linkedin.com/in/alexander-thoms-81250188/">Linkedin</a> or <a href="https://www.instagram.com/aotadventures/">Instagram</a></li>
-  <li>Fun Fact: I live in a self converted van!</li>
+  <li>Fun Fact: I have a van named Adora that me and my wife lived in for a time!</li>
 </ul>
 <br>
 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=thomsalexander23&theme=radical&show_icons=true&count_private=true&locale=en" alt="Thoms" /></p>